Anylinkin/ALK8266WIFI/README.md

  (1) High Effective Speed, Efficient, and Short-Delay

      > Measured effective speed exceeds Mega Bytes Per secons, capable of fast transmission bulk data such as audio, video, and some other big data.
      > Nealy-RealTime tranceiving with a gap interval less than 1ms or even 10us, in favor of some applications requiring short-delay communications.

  (2) Stable with extreamly Low Packet Loss (Actually no packet loss)

      > Reference testing result #1:  In an ordinary office environment with a stable transmission speed of 1MBytes/s, module could run at least 720 hours without any packet loss or errors, no halt and disconnections.
-     > Reference testing result #2: In an ordinary office environment, with a stable TCP transmission speed of 1MBytes/s for more than 5 hours, then to compare the transmission side and reception side, there is no packet missing and the two sides have the same datagram.
+     > Reference testing result #2: In an ordinary office environment, with a stable TCP transmission speed of 1MBytes/s for more than 5 hours, then to compare the transmission side and reception side, there is no packet loss and the two sides have the same datagram.

   (3) Practically Functional, Versatile and Flexible